MultiSafepay/docs/content/my-account/partner-account/api-onboarding/add-bank-accounts.md

     - /tools/api-onboarding/add-bank-accounts
 ---

-Use seven requests to perform actions on bank account details of merchant accounts affiliated to your partner account:
+Use the following API requests to manage the bank account details of affiliated merchant accounts:

+Add and retrieve bank accounts:

-1. [Add bank account](#1-add-bank-account): add a bank account to a merchant account
+- [Add bank account](#add-bank-account): Add a bank account to a merchant account.
-2. [List bank accounts](#2-list-bank-accounts): retrieve a list of all bank accounts
+- [List bank accounts](#list-bank-accounts): Retrieve a list of all bank accounts.
-3. [Get bank account](#3-get-bank-account): retrieve a single bank account
+- [Get bank account](#get-bank-account): Retrieve a single bank account.

+Verify bank accounts by payment link or bank statement:

-4. [Create payment link](#4-create-payment-link): create a payment link to verify a bank account
+- [Create payment link](#create-payment-link): Create a payment link to verify a bank account.
-5. [Add bank statement](#5-add-bank-statement): add a bank statement to verify a bank account
+- [Add bank statement](#add-bank-statement): Add a bank statement to verify a bank account.
-6. [List bank statements](#6-list-bank-statements): retrieve a list of all bank statements
+- [List bank statements](#list-bank-statements): Retrieve a list of all bank statements.
-7. [Get bank statement](#7-get-bank-statement): retrieve a single bank statement
+- [Get bank statement](#get-bank-statement): Retrieve a single bank statement.

-### The process
-The requests above can be split into two steps:

-1. **Add bank accounts**: Use the first three requests to add and retrieve bank accounts linked to a merchant account.
-2. **Verify bank accounts**: Use the last four requests to verify bank accounts.
-You can choose to verify through a payment link or by supplying a bank statement.

 ## Authentication
-All seven bank account requests require a partner account API key.
+All the bank account requests require a partner account API key.
 This is not the same as a [website API key](/set-up-your-account/site-id-api-key-secure-code).
-For more information, email your Partner Manager.
+For more information, email your partner manager.

 All URLs on this page are directed to our test API.
 To use the live API, change the subdomain `testapi` to `api` and use the corresponding API key.

-## 1. Add bank account
+## Add bank account

 `POST` `https://testapi.multisafepay.com/v1/json/accounts/{affiliate_account_id}/bank-accounts?api_key={your-account-api-key}`